13 out of 13 people found this review helpfulwrite a review of this game

 SummaryRemember those times when adventure games were fun?

-We witness Al Lowe at the peak of his power here.
-The jokes are more numerous and more merciless than in any Larry game, where they mostly revolved around sex.
-You have those here too, but there is a lot of other stuff too.
-By the way, you should read the hilarious manual.
-Those descriptions of diseases are funny as hell.
+Two very funny guys, Josh Mandel and Al Lowe, teamed up to spearhead this project.
+The result is, as expected, a powerful combination of amusing gags and clever puns.
+The jokes are more numerous and more biting than in Larry games, where they mostly revolved around sexual innuendos.
+By the way, you should read the hilarious manual - those descriptions of diseases are funny as hell.
 You'll have to read it anyway to solve the puzzles of the first part.
 It also looks great, so don't settle for a text file this time.

 There are two versions: floppy and CD.
 Floppy has text, CD has voices.
 No, seriously: CD has either voices or text.
 You can't have 'em both.
-Now I really want to say "What the..."
-Or did I miss something?
-Anyway, I tried everything and I couldn't have voices with subtitles.
-Not cool.
+Now I really want to say "What the...".
+I tried everything and still couldn't have voices with subtitles.